 Board of Directors

 Randy Davis joined the Gunpowder Valley Conservancy Board in August 2017.
 He is currently the Controller for Catholic Charities of Baltimore, Maryland’s leading provider of human services to individuals and families of all faiths, ages and ethnicities.
-Randy has lived near the Gunpowder all his life and is a graduate of Calvert Hall high school and Loyola University Maryland.
+Randy has lived near the Gunpowder watershed all his life and is a graduate of Calvert Hall High School and Loyola University Maryland.
 He is also a Certified Public Accountant and Eagle Scout.
-In his spare time, Randy enjoys sailing on Middle River, golf, biking, and spending time with his family.
+In his spare time, Randy enjoys sailing on Middle River, golfing, biking, and spending time with his family.
 He is passionate about environmental issues and helping the Gunpowder Valley Conservancy achieve its mission.

 Stephanie Gordon is a Systems Engineer at Northrop Grumman Corporation and a transplant to the Baltimore area from Pittsburgh, PA.
 She joined the board in 2017 after receiving her Masters of Science from Johns Hopkins University, and her undergraduate Electrical Engineering degree from Lehigh University.
-Stephanie is an avid indoor gardener, and does her best to make her plants happy despite the lack of fresh air.
-As a resident of Baltimore City, she recognizes the importance of the natural resources of the Bay and surrounding watershed regions, and enjoys hiking, biking, and kayaking.
+Stephanie is an avid indoor gardener, and a hiking, biking, and kayaking enthusiast.
+As a resident of Baltimore City, she recognizes the importance of the natural resources of the Bay and surrounding watershed regions.

 Charlie Conklin, Vice President of Operations